-The Sharon License covers approximately 5,000 square kilometers (following the 50% relinquishment of as described below) and is located in license area 2213A and 2213B offshore in the economical waters of Namibia (the "Sharon Block").
+The Sharon License covers approximately 5,000 square kilometers and is located in license area 2213A and 2213B offshore in the economical waters of Namibia (the "Sharon Block").
 The Company holds a 60% working interest in the Sharon License, NAMCOR holds a 10% working interest and AziNam holds a 30% working interest.
 The Company and AziNam proportionally carry NAMCOR's working interest during the exploration period.